EncryptedCicada/reversing/pages/part-20-instruction-code-handling.md

 For a complete table of contents of all the lessons please click below as it will give you a brief of each lesson in addition to the topics it will cover.&nbsp;https://github.com/mytechnotalent/Reverse-Engineering-Tutorial

-A CPU reads instruction codes that are stored in memory as each code set can contain one of more bytes of information that guide the processor to perform a very specific task.
+A CPU reads instruction codes that are stored in memory and each code set can contain one or more bytes of information that guide the processor to perform a very specific task.
 As each instruction code is read in from memory, any data needed for the instruction code is also stored and read into memory.

 Keep in mind, memory that contain instruction codes are no different than the bytes that contain the data used by the CPU and special pointers are used to help the CPU keep track of where in memory data is and where instruction codes are stored.